 As a citizen, you have the responsibility to express your views through your voice and your vote.
 You also have the power to shape your country by bringing an integrated Partnership perspective to all issues.

 "Consider what critical role you could have in influencing policy that would support and solidify the value of care giving and of nonviolent action in your community."

-—Ginger Garner, caring economy leader and previous North Carolina state senator candidate
+—Ginger Garner, caring economy leader and former candidate for the North Carolina state senate